Sartang-e Barzeh

-Sartang-e Barzeh (سرتنگ برزه) (Note: Also known as Sar-e Tang) is a village in, and the capital of, Zaz-e Gharbi Rural District of Zaz and Mahru District, Aligudarz County, Lorestan province, Iran.
+Sartang-e Barzeh (سرتنگ برزه) (Note: Also known as Sar-e Tang) is a village in, and the capital of, Zaz-e Gharbi Rural District in Zaz and Mahru District of Aligudarz County, Lorestan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 218 in 45 households.
 The following census in 2011 counted 227 people in 50 households.
-The 2016 census measured the population of the village as 224 people in 54 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 224 people in 54 households, the most populous in its rural district.